Testeroids/Testeroids/Pages/On the differences between unit testing, test first, TDD and BDD.md

 This is, by the way, why you should always respect Liskov's substitution principle and always, I mean *always* code against contracts instead of concrete classes, even though there will only ever be one single implementation for this contract.
 If it sounds like a big overhead of work to your ear, that just means you are not using the right tools to write your code.
 Have a look into ReSharper if you are a .Net developer.
 It's a paid software for commercial use, but it deserves every penny.

+####dependency injection
-Now, coding against interface will not help you much if you new-up every object your subject under test depends on.
-[ToBeContinued]
+Now, coding against interfaces will not help you much if you new-up every object your subject under test depends on, because since the decision of new-ing it up is taken in the code of the method using it, the tests can never replace this object with a mock.
+This is where dependency injection enters the equation.
+Every time you need to rely on a service, inject it.
+Don't use a static method, don't use a service locator, inject it.
+Dependency injection is no rocket science, it's just a fancy word to say that you are passing the service you require as a constructor argument.
+This alone will let you having your tests inject a mocked version of your object, which you can keep tabs on, and configure to behave the way you want him to.

 ##The 4 major approaches